sqiouyilu/twitter-nest/README.md

 ### Settings page

 Local copy of Twitter settings menu.
-The links take you back to the Twitter website to manage account settings.
+Links take you back to Twitter website to manage your account.

 ### tweetsJS-to-tweetsCSV.pl

-Perl command line script to convert tweets.js from a downloaded Twitter archive to a CSV that can be imported to WordPress with a CSV import plugin.
+Perl command line script to convert downloaded Twitter archive tweets from JSON to CSV.

 ----